ncsa/community_code_reference/docs/source/CM1_rst/index.rst

 precipitating convection (i.e., thunderstorms).
 CM1 is freely available to anybody that wants to use it, though restrictions on distribution `apply <http://www2.mmm.ucar.edu/people/bryan/cm1/getcode.html>`__.
-See CM1 home page┬áhttp://www2.mmm.ucar.edu/people/bryan/cm1/ for additional information.
+See CM1 home page http://www2.mmm.ucar.edu/people/bryan/cm1/ for additional information.

 These instructions were tested with CM1 version 18 and 20.1.
 They may